MOBHID24/mlops_project/README.md

 # mlops_project
-this project contains the entire workflow of any mlops project
+ workflow of any mlops project